 2. Visibility can help you foresee bottlenecks in your operations:

-Every operation has at some point experienced a logistical disruption or bottleneck.
+Every operation has at some point experienced a disruption or bottleneck.
 Such a disruption can either be activities slowing down or operations grinding to a complete stop.
-When you have a bottleneck in logistics your customers get unhappy.
+When you have a bottleneck in operations your customers get unhappy.
 Moreover, you end up spending more to deal with the disruption.

 Visibility can help your business foresee and stop a bottleneck before it becomes a problem.
 Visibility allows you to monitor how fast goods are moving in different segments of your logistics.
-The logistical segment with the slowest movement of goods usually ends up being a bottleneck.
-If you notice activities slowing down in one of your logistics segments, you can deploy additional resources to speed things up.
+The operational segment with the lowest productivity usually ends up being a bottleneck.
+If you notice activities slowing down in one of your operational segments, you can deploy additional resources to speed things up.
 This will allow you to avoid a bottleneck before it becomes a big problem.

 3. Visibility creates a suitable environment for continuous improvement:

 "You can't improve what you don't measure" is an adage that makes visibility necessary for continuous improvement.
-Visibility allows you to measure the performance of your logistics.
+Visibility allows you to measure the performance of your business.
 Performance measurement creates a suitable environment for continuous improvement.
 If you don't have visibility, you can't objectively measure performance.
-Thus, you can't be certain if a process improvement initiative is improving your logistics.
+Thus, you can't be certain if a process improvement initiatives are improving your business.

 1. Complete visibility in which you are able to track all activities; and